xiaohan2012/daily-reading/july/word-embedding-by-sanjeev-arora.md

 # learned

-- the bigger picture: many embedding models are based on coccorrence statistics
+- the bigger picture: many embedding models are based on co-occurrence statistics
   - differences might lie in: how the statistics are reweighted
   - what model is used? linear? non-linear?
 - LSI and LSA: variants of SVD